Cyphall/Piano2GW-python/README.md

 **USE IT AT YOUR OWN RISK**

+# Keybinds
+This script uses the default layout (1234567890).

 # Usage
 1. Connect your physical instrument to the PC.
 2. Install the python module `rtmidi`: